Delegation

 So I’m getting someone else to do my work?

-Delegation is powerful—but for new managers, it can feel incredibly awkward.
+Delegation is powerful.
+For new managers, it feels awkward.

 If you’ve spent your career as an individual contributor, you’re used to being the one who takes the task, solves the problem, and pushes it across the finish line.
 Now you’re being told to give that work away.
-And if you’re a bit of a perfectionist, the natural question is:
+If you’re a bit of a perfectionist, the natural question is:

 “How will I know it’s being done right?”

-It might feel strange at first, but make no mistake—delegation is one of the most important tools in your management toolkit.
-Mastering it is key not just to getting more done, but to scaling yourself, building your team, and increasing the total output of your organization.
+It feels strange at first.
+Make no mistake, delegation is one of the most important tools in your management toolkit.
+Mastering it is key to getting more done, scaling yourself, building your team, and increasing the total output of your organization.

 Why Is Delegating So Important?

 In the beginning, it’s just you.
 You take orders, make the drinks, serve the customers.
-But then a great review hits the papers and suddenly you’re flooded.
+Then a great review hits the papers and suddenly you’re flooded.
 You can’t keep up.
 So you hire someone to run the coffee machine while you stay up front taking orders.
 Later, you bring on another to handle the register.
-You start spending more time curating the menu, sourcing better beans, and planning the next stage of growth.
+You start spending more time on the menu, sourcing better beans, and planning the next stage of growth.

-That’s exactly how delegation works in management.
-You stop focusing on doing everything, and start focusing on building the systems—and the people—who can scale the work alongside you.
+That’s how delegation works in management.
+You stop focusing on doing everything, and start focusing on building the systems, and the people, who can scale the work alongside you.

 How Do I Measure My Output?